 We have some amazing walks right on our doorstep - Hollerday Hill is behind our house, The Valley of Rocks and the South West Coast Path a short stroll away.
 The Lynton & Lynmouth Cliff Railway is a little further down Lee Road, this is the easy link to Lynmouth.
 Pubs and restaurants are again a few minutes' walk away from the door.
 Many of our guests park their car when they arrive and don't use it again til it's time to leave.
 The walks and scenery in this area are oustanding and literally on our doorstep.

 What Do You Enjoy Most About Being The Owners of Lee House?

-We have really enjoyed decorating Lee House over the winter and have now updated 5 of our 7 rooms, along with all the halls, landings, guest dining room and lounge.
+We have really enjoyed decorating Lee House over the winter and have now updated all of our rooms, along with all the halls, landings, guest dining room and lounge.
 It is great to see the house being brought up to date using our colour schemes and ideas.
-It really does feel like home now.

 In the summer we love to go to the Lee Abbey Tea Room - the garden there is so pretty and if there is time follow a visit to the tearoom with a wander down to Lee Bay, such a lovely little beach.
 We also enjoy a round walk from the house along to North Walk, stopping off in the church yard to look over the cliff to Lynmouth and Countisbury Hill, then along the coastal path into the Valley of Rocks then back along the road to Lee Road and home again.
 On a clear evening we like to wander to the Valley of Rocks and watch the sunset - it really is a magical place at sunset, so quiet and calm - sometimes it's nice to take a bottle of wine and a couple of glasses too, especially after a busy day.